CURSED TEXT GENERATOR

 Cursetext can be generated to make the messages look broken or “possessed” to trick friends for fun.
 Users can send text that makes it look like the receiver’s phone or computer is broken or haunted.
 Even in internet memes, it can be used to create a creepy sense of unease.
 For online creepypasta culture and trolling humor, it is a perfect idea to give a corrupted feel.

 This kind of text is heavily used for Halloween and internet horror stories, featuring a “possessed” or “cursed” aesthetic for digital stories or artwork.
-It is ideal for any DIY projects for kinds of holiday decor, posters, and scrapbook items.
+It is ideal for various DIY projects under holiday decor, posters, and scrapbook items.
 Other DIY options can be custom mugs, t-shirts, invitations, graphics, and digital design visuals for uniqueness.

 Vertical distortion stacks marks above and below letters until the text looks drowned.
 This is the most intense style.
 It’s visually striking but hard to read.